okx/okexchain-docs/oktc-solutions/oktc-subgraph/How-to-deploy-OKTC-Subgraph/How-to-deploy-OKTC-Subgraph.md

 ### Block height requirement

-- The query block height can't be lower than 13,400,000
+- The query block height can’t be lower than 13,400,000
 - Sample：https://github.com/okx-subgraph/oktc-subgraph-example/

-## Upload Subgraph code to Github
+## Upload subgraph code to Github

 Special notes

 - If the code repository is a private repository, you need to add your OKC Github account subgraph@okx.com.
-(This step isn't required for public code repositories)
+(This step isn’t required for public code repositories)
-- Before uploading the subgraph code, please make sure it's been compiled
+- Before uploading the subgraph code, please make sure it’s been compiled

-## Deploy the Subgraph on the Hosted Service
+## Deploy the subgraph on the hosted service

 OKC will help you with the deployment

-## With the Subgraph deployed, you can query the Graph
+## With the subgraph deployed, you can query the Graph

 After the subgraph is deployed, it takes some time to synchronize the block height before it can be queried.